Blog

 • Art: Create virtual sculptures, explore painting techniques, visit global art galleries

-• Languages: Immersion in native-speaking environments, conversation practice with avatars, exploration of cultures
+• Languages: Immersion in native speaking environments, conversation practice with avatars, exploration of cultures

 Adaptive learning and intelligent platforms

-Personalized learning paths: Each student receives:
+Each student receives:

-• Learning pace optimized to maximize understanding
+• Optimized learning pace to maximize understanding

-• Additional resources when encountering difficulties
+• Additional resources when you encounter difficulties

-• Additional challenges when mastering concepts quickly
+• Additional challenge as you master concepts quickly

-Continuous formative assessment: Instead of periodic exams, students receive:
+Instead of periodic exams, students receive:

-• Continuous assessment that doesn’t interrupt learning
+• Continuous evaluation that does not interrupt learning

 • Immediate feedback that guides the next step

-• Identification of concepts needing more practice
+• Identification of concepts that need more practice

 • Automatic celebration of achievements and progress